RSHQ Coal Mine Workers’ Health Scheme

 If you prefer us to partner with your existing AMA or would like to appoint one of Boncentric’s physicians as your site’s AMA, please reach out to us.

-Current Coal Mine Worker Very professional in their approach to making you feel at ease.
-Medical was conducted at my work site which eliminated travel.
+Very professional in their approach made you feel at ease.
+Medical was conducted at site which eliminated travel.